normalize/normalize.github.io/api/shorthands.md

 ### The Law of Shorthands

-1. Do not use shorthands in CSS and HTML as they do not allow custom loaders.
+1. You shan't use shorthands in CSS and HTML as they do not allow custom loaders.
-2. Do not use shorthands in libraries, only applications where you can expect a custom module loader to be used.
+2. You shan't use shorthands in libraries, only applications where you can expect a custom module loader to be used.
   Creating libraries with shorthands is too vendor-specific.
   URLs should always work in any environment!